MOMOTARO NECKLACES (2013) exploring play and making

 Individual pieces with common roots, these necklaces are based on a Japanese folk tale - Momotaro, or Little Peachling.
-Resulting from an investigation into playfulness in design practice, where gamification of my design process led me to decide on my materials, joins and colours using dice.
+Resulting from an investigation into playfulness in making and design practice, I gamified my process to decide on my materials, joins and colours using dice.
 Writing about this project is here.

 These pieces were part of Axisweb's MA Stars 2013, and were described as exploring ‘themes of carnival, folk art and tribal display with a touch of Blackpool thrown in.’

 Exhibited at Material Matters, London Design Festival 2013